The physics case for a neutrino lepton collider in light of the CDF W mass measurement: Experimental Setup

 \section{Experimental Setup}

 Taking a TeV scale $\mup\rightarrow \elp\nue\nuam$ beam as an example.
 Fig.~\ref{fig:Eneu} shows the distributions of muon decay products' energy from a muon beam with energy at 200 GeV and 1 TeV.
 As the decay angle $\theta$ goes like $\theta\sim 10^{-4}/{\rm E(TeV)}$, the muon decay products will be more collimated with increasing beam energy~\cite{King:1999kx}.
+To prove this, Fig.~\ref{fig:Thetaneu} shows the distributions of theta of muon decay products.

 An illustration of the proposed neutrino beam and collider is shown in Fig.~\ref{fig:design}.
 The muon beam is accelerated in the circular section in the upper left and then extracted into the rectangular section in the lower right.
 During each cycle, the beam will be squeezed due to Lorentz contraction and then pass through arc ($L_c$) and linear sections ($L_l$), emitting bunches of collimated neutrinos from the muon decays.
 The electrons from the muon decays can either be shielded or used for energy calibration through collision with positrons from the other side.
 Using the two rings instead of one ring here allows for more flexibility to accommodate crowded bunches with different time or space gaps.